Waffle/waffle/README.md

 ![waffle](https://github.com/Waffle/waffle/raw/master/waffle.jpg)

 WAFFLE is a native Windows Authentication Framework consisting of two C# and Java libraries that perform functions related to Windows authentication, supporting Negotiate, NTLM and Kerberos.
 Waffle also includes libraries that enable drop-in Windows Single Sign On for popular Java web servers, when running on Windows.
-While Waffle makes it ridiculously easy to do Windows Authentication in Java, on Windows, Waffle does not work on *nix.
+While Waffle makes it ridiculously easy to do Windows Authentication in Java, on Windows, Waffle does not work on *nix(UNIX-like).

 Unlike many other implementations Waffle on Windows does not require any server-side Kerberos keytab setup, it's a drop-in solution.
 You can see it in action in [this slightly blurry video](https://www.youtube.com/watch?v=LmTwbOh0hBU) produced for [TeamShatter.com](http://www.teamshatter.com/topics/general/team-shatter-exclusive/securing-java-applications-with-smart-cards-and-single-sign-on/).